 Notable group exhibitions include: Familiar Histories: An Unstoppable Force in Contemporary Art Discourse, curated by Raphael Chikukwa, at the National Gallery of Zimbabwe, in Harare, Zimbabwe in 2017; X: Part III and Nothing Personal both at SMAC Gallery in Stellenbosch, South Africa, in 2017 and 2016 respectively; Suddenly A Dissident (by Guns and Rain) at the Point of Order Gallery in Johannesburg, South Africa in 2016; Between the Sheets at Gallery East in Fremantle, Australia in 2012; Colour Africa, Zeitgenössische Kunst Aus Simbabwe at Kulturallmende gUG in Munich, Germany in 2011; as well as African Expressions at the University of Avignon in Avignon, France in 2010.
 Mapondera has also participated in multiple group exhibitions in Zimbabwe since 2006.

-- Pro-Helvetia has awarded a Studio Residency to Mapondera, set to take place at the end of 2018.
+Pro-Helvetia awarded a Studio Residency to Mapondera, which took place at the end of 2018.